OWAINEDWARDS/Turn-Based-RPG-Discord-Bot/README.md

 - [ ] Can rummage for new items in a current location arrived at by using the previous command by using "/rummage".

 - [ ] Can begin a run. which gets harder, can end a run.
-- [ ] Lose rewardsif die before you choose to end a run.
-By continuing by using "/forward" you risk losing all loot gained so far.
+- [ ] Lose rewards if the player dies before you choose to end a run.
+By continuing (using "/forward"), you risk losing all loot gained so far.

 ## Ambitious Features